 - clonidine, which doctors also prescribe to treat high blood pressure and anxiety

 Stimulants are the most widely used medications for ADHD.
-Between 70 and 80 percent of children with ADHD experience fewer symptoms when they take stimulants.

 However, every individual responds to medication differently, especially children.